Canadian Community Health Survey - Annual Component (CCHS)

 Data are collected directly from survey respondents.

 The CCHS questionnaire is administered using computer-assisted interviewing (CAI).
-Sample units selected from the area frame are interviewed using the Computer-Assisted Personal Interviewing (CAPI) method while units selected from the Random Digit Dialling (RDD) and telephone list frames are interviewed using the Computer-Assisted Telephone Interviewing (CATI) method.
+Up until 2012, sample units selected from the area frame were interviewed using the Computer-Assisted Personal Interviewing (CAPI) method while units selected from the Random Digit Dialling (RDD) and telephone list frames are interviewed using the Computer-Assisted Telephone Interviewing (CATI) method.
+Starting in 2013, a specific number of cases selected from the area frame were also interviewed using CATI (CATI dwelling).

 CAI offers a number of data quality advantages over other collection methods.
 First, question text, including reference periods and pronouns, is customised automatically based on factors such as the age and sex of the respondent, the date of the interview and answers to previous questions.
 Second, edits to check for inconsistent answers or out-of-range responses are applied automatically and on-screen prompts are shown when an invalid entry is recorded.
 Immediate feedback is given to the respondent and the interviewer is able to correct any inconsistencies.
 Third, questions that are not applicable to the respondent are skipped automatically.